jowharshamshiri/refac/README.md

-# Refac Tool
+# Refac Tools

+A collection of robust, cross-platform command-line tools for file and directory operations.
+The suite includes:

+- **refac**: Recursive string replacement in file/folder names and contents
+- **scrap**: Smart file/directory management with a `.scrap` folder for temporary storage
+- **unscrap**: Restore files from `.scrap` folder to their original locations

-A robust, cross-platform command-line tool for recursive string replacement in file/folder names and contents.
-This tool is designed for safety, reliability, and performance, making it suitable for mission-critical operations like large-scale project refactoring.
+These tools are designed for safety, reliability, and performance, making them suitable for mission-critical operations.

 ## Features